LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 This portion of the tutorial goes over the full set up required.
 It is fairly meticulous, but follow the instructions closely, because improper setup can cause unwieldy errors down the road.

 #### 2a.
-Create tmux session and link it via tensorflow docker image.
+Create tmux session and link tensorflow docker image.
-As we did it on remote server via SSH, this becomes necessary, alternately you can make virtual environment on your local system.
+As we did it on remote server via SSH, this becomes necessary, alternately you can create virtual environment on your local system.
 For creation of new session use the following command.
 ```
 $ tmux new -s session_name